 We chose Faith Factor.
 We had to believe and push through because neither one of us was ready to throw in the towel.
 With each new day came sprinkles of energy, and before I knew it I was able to call my favorite: GrubHub.
 My doctor was in constant contact, and my social worker even came by a few times to drop off food.

 What I learned from this experience was that there are some things that may feel far worse than stage 4 cancer, but whatever the diagnosis, you have to fight through it.
 I have a brand new relationship with faith, resilience, and determination.

 What I thought might be the end was only the beginning of a new way to fight.
 While each day isn’t great, I have a new lease on life because I’ve chosen faith over fear.
 Being terminally ill can be extremely frightening, but it doesn’t have to be.
 You don’t have to die to be deceased; you can merely stop living and become the walking dead.

 However, there is life after being diagnosed with a terminal illness.
 You just have to choose faith over fear.
 The choice is all yours.

 Editor’s note: This article was published on April 29, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.